NicolasRitouet/kinoa/README.md

 Description
 -----------
-Kinoa is a CRM built with angularJS and Deployd.
+Kinoa is a CRM built with angularJS and Deployd (currently only in French)

 Local use
 -----------